lijunsong/pollen-rock/README.md

 # Pollen-Rock

-A Pollen Server and an In-Browser Editor For Pollen Publishing System.

-Pollen-Rock aims to be a simple yet powerful tool to manage your pollen projects.
-Essentially, it offers a front-end editor and a back-end server to improve UX of pollen editing.
+Pollen-Rock provides an improved rendering server and an in-browser editor for [pollen](http://docs.racket-lang.org/pollen/).

 ## Note

 This project is still at its early development stage.
 Feedback and suggestions are welcome.

+## Pollen Server

+The main contribution of Pollen-Rock is its rendering server: the server can respond to various HTTP POST requests in [JSON RPC](http://json-rpc.org/);
+your program can dynamically fetch useful project specific information from the server.

+Why is this useful?
+Take the built-in editor as an example.
+The editor talks to the server before opening a pm file.
+It asks the server to gether project info (e.g. list all functions exported from pollen.rkt) and uses these info when you typing (e.g. auto-complete known function names).

 ## Editor

-Pollen-Rock aims to offer a powerful editor in browser to help you focus when you compose, and to find runtime racket errors when you typeset.
+Pollen-Rock also comes with a built-in editor that makes it easy to edit text mixed with racket code.

-To help you compose, the editor
+To help you compose your prose, the editor

 - [x] provides a distraction-free mode
 - [x] saves the file automatically for you
 - [x] inserts CommandChar using `@`
 - [x] provides useful syntax highlight for pollen files

-To help you typeset, the editor
+To help typeset, the editor

 - [x] detects project settings (e.g. CommandChar)
 - [x] warns unbalanced braces